 Prior to Procedure

-Talk to you about your medicines—You may be asked to stop taking some medicines up to one week before the surgery, like:
+Talk to you about your medications.
+You may be asked to stop taking some medications up to one week before the surgery, like:

 - Take antibiotics.